Simsreal/simsreal/CONTRIBUTING.md

 ## Beliefs on AGI
 To create a shared AGI vision and stable progressions to Simsreal's success, and most importantly establishing core guidelines for you to familiarize with Simsreal and contribute to it.

-We encourage all Simsreal contributors shared the same beliefs with Simsreal approach on AGI:
+We encourage our contributors to share our beliefs on AGI:

 * All modern AI, includings Large Language Models (LLMs) do not scale to or even reach AGI.
 * Enriched sensory experience is crucial for AGI's consciousness.